Skip to main content

 warning

-Because of the flexibility of the exec_algorithm_params dictionary.
-It's important to thoroughly validate all of the key value pairs for correct operation of the algorithm (for starters that the dictionary is not None and all necessary parameters actually exist).
+Because of the flexibility of the exec_algorithm_params dictionary, it's important to thoroughly validate all of the key value pairs for correct operation of the algorithm (for starters that the dictionary is not None and all necessary parameters actually exist).

 from nautilus_trader.model.orders.base import Order